iamrahul-9/Python-College-Assignment/README.md

 # Python-College-Assignment
-This our the project assignment for my college Vth semester BCA
+This is collection of the project assignment for my college Vth semester BCA